dn0sar/frontal_poc/README.md

 1. Remove secret dependent branches (especially the ones that have a write to memory in them).
 2. If a secret dependent branch with a write to memory must be present, the memory writes in them must be aligned the same way modulo 16 (see paper).

 **Note1:** We run the library in our framework by copying the assembly code of the `l9_ippsCmp_BN` function rather than calling the library directly.
 The assembly code we use contains the same instructions and is aligned the same way as the original IPP library.
 Since the binaries are virtually identical, if the attack is possible with our mock version, it is possible also with the full library.
-It just requires more effort to adapt our framework to and synchronize the attack with a full library.
+It just requires more effort to adapt our framework to synchronize the attack with a full library.

 **Note2:** As in SGX-Step, our framework also allows us to measure the number of instructions.
 We also report the detected number of instructions in our output.
 Each branch has a different number of instructions (196, 197, 198).
 This alone would also allow the attacker to exploit this function.
 But even if the number of instructions were the same, the frontal attack would still succeed.